How to see what’s taking up space on drive on Windows 11

 3. Select the Individual Drives option.

-4. Select the drive you want to see what files are taking up space.
+4. Select the drive you want to view to see which files are taking up space.

 WinDirStat select drive